 The Ishikawa diagram is a versatile tool that can be used in almost any system or process to break down varying causes.
-During a root cause analysis, the diagram should be used during the analysis phase to categorize contributing factors.
+During a root cause analysis, the diagram should be used during the cause and effect analysis phase to categorize contributing factors.

 The tool can also be used: